Avoid Injuries This Winter

 If you’re using rental skates, make sure you try on a few sizes and choose the most comfortable one.
 Wearing thick, padded socks will help with blisters.
 Make sure you lace up your skates tightly around the ankle to prevent sprains.

-At West Hartford Podiatry Associates, Harvey Lederman, DPM, Marc Lederman, DPM, and Kurt Rode, DPM, treat a variety of foot and ankle conditions such as ankle sprains, fractures, running injuries, sports injuries, pediatric foot care, bunions, hammertoes, heel pain, and neuromas.
+At West Hartford Podiatry Associates, Marc Lederman, DPM, and Kurt Rode, DPM, treat a variety of foot and ankle conditions such as ankle sprains, fractures, running injuries, sports injuries, pediatric foot care, bunions, hammertoes, heel pain, and neuromas.
 We provide the best podiatric solutions to patients of all ages.